-This edition was published by Zebra on September 7, 2010 in paperback and has 468 pages.
+This paranormal romance is a paperback edition that was published by Zebra on September 7, 2010 and has 468 pages.

 Fourth in the Dragon Kin hysterically funny paranormal romance series revolving around a large family of dragonshifters.
 The couple focus is on Ragnar the Cunning and Keita the Vile.